lhcb/starterkit-lessons/first-development-steps/05d-cppfuture.md

----
-title: "New features in the distant future for LHCb Physicists"
+# New features in the distant future for LHCb Physicists

-teaching: 15
-exercises: 0
-questions:
-- "What can I use from the improvements C++ in 2020+?"
-objectives:
+{% objectives "Learning Objectives" %}
 - "Learn a few of the plans for C++"
-keypoints:
-- "Learn about C++ plans"
----
+{% endobjectives %}

 C++ is on a 3 year cycle, with groups working on Technical Specifications (TS's).
 Many TS's were proposed for C++17, but failed to make the cut.
 They may make it into a later version, however, and may need support from users like you.
 So here are the most interesting plans: